antony-jr/QArchive/docs/QArchiveMemoryFile.md

 Returns a QBuffer pointer.
 This QBuffer is closed by default.
 You can read or write by opening this buffer. **Do not try to free this pointer.
 This pointer will be freed automatically when this class is destructed.**

+> This is obsolete since v2.2.4 in favor of sharedBuffer()

 ### std::shared_ptr\<QBuffer\> sharedBuffer() const

 Returns a std::shared_ptr QBuffer.
 This QBuffer is closed by default.
 You can read or write by opening this buffer.

-> Only available in the master branch, this is recommended since, you can do whatever with the shared pointer.
-Even if you free it,
+> Only available in v2.2.4 or later, this is recommended since, you can do whatever with the shared pointer.
-> the pointer will take care of itself.
+> Even if you free it, he pointer will take care of itself.